Weight Loss and Heart Health with the DASH Diet

 Sweets and desserts

-You don’t have to skip all sweets but choose sweets that are low in fat and if you are a chocolate fan go for the highest rating for the most health benefit, but at least 70% cocoa solids.
+You don’t have to skip all sweets but choose sweets that are low in fat and if you are a chocolate fan go for the highest rating for the most health benefit, and that’s at least 70% cocoa solids.

-Instead of high-fat desserts, try having fresh fruit over low-fat ice cream.
+Instead of high-fat desserts, try having fresh fruit or plain yoghurt.

 Potassium